ZockiRR/RustSirens/README.md

 ```

 #### Syntax - Options
- - **sirenname** - The name of the siren melody which will be used for this car (default: the first in the configlist)
+ - **sirenname** - The name of the siren which will be used for this car (default: the first in the configlist)

 ### DetachSirens